rauc/rauc/docs/examples.rst

   > rauc install /mnt/usb/update-2015.04-1.raucb

-After cyptographically verifying the bundle, RAUC will now determine the active slots by looking at the ``rauc.slot`` variable.
+After cryptographically verifying the bundle, RAUC will now determine the active slots by looking at the ``rauc.slot`` variable.
 Then, it can select the target slot for the update image from the inactive slots.